The Politics of Personalized News Aggregation: Continuous state space

-To develop intuition for the broadcast case, we aggregate voters with binding participation constraints into a representative voter (as we did in the baseline model).
-Under the assumption that the marginal attention cost is constant across voters,\footnote{We assume a constant marginal attention cost across voters to keep consistency between the baseline model.
-Generically, at most two types of voters can have binding participation constraints in a symmetric environment. } only voters of the most extreme types could have binding participation constraints, and they together make three decisions in total: $LL$, $LR$, and $RR$ (the first and second letters stand for the voting decisions of the most left-leaning type and the most right-leaning type, respectively).
-The optimal broadcast signal maximizes the amount of attention paid the representative voter acting on behalf of these voters.
-For the reason given in the personalized case, it prescribes at most three voting recommendation profiles: $LL$, $LR$, and $RR$.
+The major difference between Proposition \ref{prop_state} and its baseline counterpart lies in the broadcast case.
+In the main body of the paper, we already explained why this case can be analyzed by aggregating voters with binding participation constraints into a representative voter.
+Under the assumption that voters' preferences exhibit increasing differences, only voters of the most extreme types can have binding participation constraints, and the representative voter acting on their behalves faces three terminal decisions: LL, LR, RR (the first and second letters stand for the voting decisions of the most left-leaning and most right-leaning voters, respectively).
+Then from the Blackwell monotonicity of the attention cost function, it follows that the optimal broadcast signal prescribes at most three voting recommendation profiles that the representative voter strictly prefers to obey.
+The case of a single signal realization is ruled out by the feasibility condition, leaving two or three signal realizations as the only possibilities.